Halle train collision

 The Halle train collision (also known as the Buizingen train collision) was a collision between two NMBS/SNCB passenger trains carrying a combined 250 to 300 people in Buizingen, in the municipality of Halle, Flemish Brabant, Belgium, on 15 February 2010.
 The crash occurred in snowy conditions at 08:28 CET (07:28 UTC), during rush hour, on railway line 96 (Brussels–Quévy) about 12 km from Brussels between P-train E3678 from Leuven to Braine-le-Comte (a local rush hour train) and IC-train E1707 from Quiévrain to Liège (an intercity train).
 A third train was able to come to a stop just in time.
 The collision killed 19 people and injured 171, making it the deadliest rail crash in Belgium in over fifty years.

 Three investigations were held in the aftermath of the crash: a parliamentary investigation to review railway safety, a safety investigation for the purpose of preventing future crashes, and a judicial investigation into whether any laws were broken.
-The cause of the crash was determined to be a human error on behalf of the driver of the train from Leuven, who passed a red signal without authorization.
+The cause of the crash was determined to be a human error by the driver of the train from Leuven, who passed a red signal without authorization.
 This was contested by the train driver, despite the confirmations of the safety and judicial investigations.
 Another contributing factor was the absence of TBL 1+ on the train that passed the red signal.
 If TBL 1+ had been installed the crash may have been avoided.
 Because of multiple difficulties the judicial investigation lasted for years, causing the train driver, the NMBS/SNCB, and Infrabel (the infrastructure operator) to be summoned to court only in June 2018.

 The disaster led to the accelerated rollout of TBL 1+ on the entire Belgian railway network.
 The last NMBS/SNCB train was fitted with the system in November 2016.